 - Make clear it is unwelcome and must stop

 2. Seek Third Party intervention

 If speaking to the person does not resolve the situation, getting a third party involved may help.
 Ideally this should be your line manager or the next senior person.
-The third party should try to resolve the situation, for example by speaking to the person concerned about their behaviour, by reaching an agreement between you and them about the way forward or by making a referral to the University Mediation Service.
+The third party should try to resolve the situation, for example by speaking to the person concerned about their behaviour, by reaching an agreement between you and them about the way forward or by accessing Mediation.

 3. Make a formal complaint

 Where other approaches do not succeed, or where they are unsuitable, a formal complaint should be made.
 The complaint will be addressed under the relevant staff grievance procedure and will involve an investigation into the allegations.
 In the course of the investigation the complainant, alleged harasser and any witnesses will be interviewed.

 Depending on the outcome of the investigation, a formal complaint can result in disciplinary action being taken against the harasser, a recommendation for mediation, training or counselling or some other measure to address their behaviour.

 Formal complaints should be addressed to your Head of School or Budget Centre, or the Director of HR.
 They should include your details, an outline of the allegation (including dates, times and places), details of the alleged harasser or bully, details of any witnesses and any attempts to resolve the situation.